-I have high expectations for the organization and presentation of your Problem Sets.
+I have high expectations for the presentation of the Problem Sets.
+If you do not follow these guidelines, I reserve the right to return your Problem Set ungraded.
 I am not being unnecessarily annoying about this.
 Learning to carefully organize your thoughts and clearly communicate them is one of the most important skills you will learn in college.

 - Do not turn in paper torn from a spiral notebook with ragged edges.

 - Remember, if you do work with someone else on the assignment, you should indicate that in a note on the top of your paper.

 - Each Problem Set will be graded fairly liberally by an advanced math student and will have a total of 12 points possible.
 I will select three problems from each set that are graded on a scale of 0-3, and you will receive an addition 0-3 points for making a sincere effort on the rest of the assigned problems.

 - You can drop one Problem Set from your grade at the end of the semester.